Microsoft Launches ‘Planetary Computer’ to Reach Biodiversity Goals

 Enhanced operational support

-Two field operating bases were established where, under the command of the Mozambican authorities, rangers are supported and trained by personnel from both DAG and Peace Parks.
+Two field operating bases were established where, under the command of the Mozambican authorities, rangers are supported and trained by personnel from both EMCT and Peace Parks.
 These locations also provided teams with much-needed infrastructure and technologies from which to better plan and execute patrols, as well as respond to potential poaching incidents.